 North American ethnography is filled with opportunity for meaningful dialogues and reflections spurred by engagement with our co-locutors and colleagues, theoretical debates, and methodological innovations.
 We welcome both collaborative dialogues and single-authored engagements with your Home/Field(s), broadly conceived.
 What are the ways we collaborate within and beyond our field sites?
 How do these interlocutions articulate what is critical to North American ethnography?
-Give us a line into your dialogues, a seat at your debates, in 2500 words or less.
+Give us a line into your dialogues, a seat at your debates.
+2,500 words max.

 On January 6, 2021, as a mob of white Trump supporters stormed the US Capitol, voters in Georgia inaugurated a new era by delivering a key victory for Biden and the Democratic Party.
 While confirming the status of Georgia as a new battleground state, the elections also revealed that this battle is increasingly being fought in the suburbs, particularly in once-Republican, majority-white communities now home to growing numbers of Black, Asian, and Latinx residents.
 What have we done, as anthropologists, to understand these places and their growing social and political polarization?
 Here, Elisa Lanari takes a look at the insurgent publics and resurgent white politics of suburban Atlanta by reflecting on ongoing transformations in her fieldsite of Sandy Springs, Georgia.